top of page

 Creed of the Church of the Emerald Tablet

-Below is Sir Isaac Newton's translation of the Emerald Tablet of Hermes Trismegistus, the version which our church uses as our creed.
+Below is Sir Isaac Newton's translation of the Emerald Tablet of Hermes Trismegistus; the version which our church uses as our creed.
 Historically, there are many versions and translations of the Emerald Tablet, some longer and some shorter.
-Although it was likely to have originated in a similar Greek tradition as the rest of the Hermetica, the earliest known version comes to us from an Arabic manuscript likely dating to the 9th century CE.
-This Arabic version is much shorter than later Latin and English manifestations, but as it was adopted and rewritten over time, it eventually lengthened to what we are familiar with today.
+Although it was likely to have originated in similar Greek traditions as the rest of the Hermetica, the earliest known versions come to us from Arabic manuscripts dating as early as the 9th century CE.
+These Arabic versions are much shorter than the later Latin and English manifestations.
+But as they were adopted and rewritten over time, they eventually lengthened to what we are familiar with today.

 Newton ET 1.jpg